Unity, Morality, and the Limits of Knowing

 #ExistentialPerspectives #CreativityAndConsciousness #PlatoAndForms #KantianPhilosophy #SingularityToSelf #CosmicMemory #FossilDNA #EmbeddedWisdom #MindStimulationTherapy #MindBodySoul #SpiritualScience #HumanExperience

-Grief, Quantum Physics, and Eternal Spirit
+Grief, Quantum Physics and Eternal Spirit

+The following message is adapted from a deeply personal letter I wrote to my daughter-in-law in response to the eulogy she delivered at the memorial service for our only child, who passed away from cancer.
 Although I could not attend due to hospitalization, I was deeply moved by her words and felt compelled to record my own thoughts—rooted in personal grief and lifelong philosophical reflection.
 My aim was not only to share them with her but also with the wider community, hoping they might resonate with others who have endured loss.

 This expression weaves together faith-based beliefs from many traditions and science-based understandings of the cosmos, particularly through the lens of quantum physics, as I have come to know from popular science readings, my background in philosophy and clinical psychology, decades of professional practice, and personal spiritual reflections enriched by poets and thinkers.